sanjayankur31/ankursinha.in/content/20171203-transitioning-to-neomutt-and-friends-for-e-mail.rst

 one select what folders on the remote should by synced.
 More in the offlineimap documentation.

-The :code:`postsynhook` bit lets one run a command after offlineimap has finished syncing.
-Here, it calls code:`notmuch` to update its database.
+The :code:`postsynchook` bit lets one run a command after Offlineimap_ has finished syncing.
+Here, it calls :code:`notmuch` to update its database.
 More on notmuch_ later.

-Once configured, one can run offlineimap to fetch one's mail.
+Once configured, one can run Offlineimap_ to fetch one's mail.
 The first sync will take quite a while, but subsequent syncs will be much quicker.

 .. code:: bash